BioJulia/BioSequences.jl/docs/src/types.md

 | `LongSequence{AminoAcidAlphabet}`   | `AminoAcid` | `LongAminoAcidSeq` |
 | `LongSequence{CharAlphabet}`        | `Char`      | `LongCharSeq`      |

+The `LongDNASeq` and `LongRNASeq` aliases use a DNAAlphabet{4}, which means the sequence may store ambiguous nucleotides.
+If you are sure that nucleotide sequences store unambiguous nucleotides only, you can reduce the memory required by sequences by using a slightly different parameter:
+`DNAAlphabet{2}` is an alphabet that uses two bits per base and limits to only unambiguous nucleotide symbols (ACGT in DNA and ACGU in RNA).
+Replacing `LongSequence{DNAAlphabet{4}}` in your code with `LongSequence{DNAAlphabet{2}}` is all you need to do in order to benefit.
+Some computations that use bitwise operations will also be dramatically faster.

 ## Kmers & Skipmers

 ### Kmers